-- a) Planning applications for new developments should deliver adequate mobile data coverage for new residents' businesses.
-Access to broadband of 100mb/s, which is above the OFCOM ultra-fast target level should also be delivered. - b) Preference should be given to technologies that have little or no visual impact on the landscape, such as subterranean fibreoptic cabling. - c) Where necessary, applications for the installations of poles or masts to support superfast broadband and mobile data coverage will be approved where the siting and character of the structure: - · is of the minimum physical dimensions necessary to fulfil its function - is located to minimise visual impact - does not require the removal of mature trees - does not interfere with any other radio or microwave networks in the area - provides access for multiple properties, where practicable, to reduce the number of installations required
+Development proposals for the installation of poles or masts to support superfast broadband and/or mobile data coverage will be supported where the siting and character of the structure:

+- is of the minimum physical dimensions necessary to fulfil its function - is located to minimise visual impact - responds positively to the natural beauty of the High Weald AONB where proposed sites are within the AONB or visible from within the AONB - does not require the removal of mature trees - does not interfere with any other radio or microwave networks in the area - provides access for multiple properties, where practicable, to reduce the number of installations required

 - 9.3 At community engagement events, the public have repeatedly conveyed that there is patchy mobile data coverage in the parish and very poor internet connectivity outside the centre of Cranbrook and Sissinghurst.
-In the Business and Employment Survey, 35% cited poor internet speeds and reliability, limiting growth; 100% complained of patchy coverage in the parish; and 40% cited poor mobile phone limiting their business growth. - 9.4 The Design Forum identified the need and opportunity to enhance connectivity across the parish that is fit for the future.
+In the Business and Employment Survey, 35% cited poor internet speeds and reliability, limiting growth; 100% complained of patchy coverage in the parish; and 40% cited poor mobile phone limiting their business growth.
+From December 2022 Part R of the Building Regulations has addressed the provision of broadband connections within new developments. - 9.4 The Design Forum identified the need and opportunity to enhance connectivity across the parish that is fit for the future.
 Enhanced connectivity would benefit individuals and businesses alike, allowing more people to work from home and fostering a culture that seeks the development of live/work units, which may include more isolated farmsteads, for example.